 System monitors: Also known as spy software.
 Spy software can be configured by the purchaser of the software.
 This kind of spyware takes note of every activity performed on your device.
 System monitors are able to record all keystrokes, screen content, emails, websites visited, usernames and passwords.

 What are the functions/features of spy software?

 - Print Content Monitoring.

-Opposite to employee performance monitoring software, spyware seeks to neglect the legal aspects of using employee monitoring software and the possible consequences.
-While the first one, productivity monitoring software, tracks the performance of employees during their working hours; spying software users, on the other hand, choose more invasive features to control content over performance-orientation.
+As opposed to employee performance monitoring software, spyware seeks to neglect the legal aspects guiding employee monitoring software and the possible consequences.
+While productivity monitoring software tracks the performance and efficiency of employees during their working hours, spying software users, on the other hand, choose more invasive features to control content over performance-orientation.
 In many countries, the law permits employers to monitor their workers during work hours, at the workplace.
 Installing spying apps is an extreme way to track and strip your workforce of their privacy.

 This article provides general information only.
 This information is for general understanding only and not to be used as legal advice.
 To receive professional legal advice, please consult your lawyer.